-6. For shooting groups of family members, HP Digital Photography offers great ideas on positioning, what to wear, and how to add some creative flair to the composition.
+- For shooting groups of family members, Kagoo offers great ideas on positioning, orientation, background, how to add some creative flair to the composition, and more.

 Correct Lighting Example